CHILD & ADOLESCENT THERAPISTS

 Gina Ager is a Licensed Clinical Social Worker (LCSW) with years of experience working in children's behavioral health, across a variety of settings.
 Gina works with children and adolescents to help improve behavioral difficulties and overall emotional well-being.
 Gina specializes in treating anxiety, ADHD, anger, trauma, autism spectrum disorders, depression, and grief.
 Her goal is to provide an avenue for her clients to create positive change and bring more peace within the family structure.

 The environment Gina creates with her clients and families permits a space that is inviting, client-centered, and collaborative to help ensure progress is made during treatment.
-Her creativity and extensive knowledge of therapeutic approaches guide her choice of modality, such as cognitive behavioral therapy (CBT) or dialectical behavioral therapy (DBT), to deliver tools that are fitting for each client.
+Her creativity and extensive knowledge of therapeutic approaches guide her choice of modality, such as Play Therapy, Cognitive-Behavioral therapy (CBT) or Dialectical-Behavioral therapy (DBT), to deliver tools that are fitting for each client.
 Gina is an LGBTQIA+ affirming therapist.

 Gina graduated from Wingate University with a Bachelor's degree in Psychology and earned her Master's degree in Social Work from Winthrop University in 2014.